-In my last article, I tried to briefly introduce you to the concept of Cloud and Cloud computing Now let us understand, what are the types of Clouds.
-We basically have three types of Clouds, namely, Public Clouds, Private Clouds, and Hybrid Clouds.
+In my last article, I tried to introduce you to the concept of Cloud briefly and Cloud computing.
+Now, let us understand what types of Clouds are available.
+We have three types of Clouds: Public Clouds, Private Clouds, and Hybrid Clouds.

 Types of Clouds Computing